xieyonggang/168cap-infra/README.md

 ## Adding New Apps

+### Option 1: Full App Setup (Recommended for new projects)

-Deploy new apps using the comprehensive setup script:
+Deploy new apps using the comprehensive setup script that manages everything in the main docker-compose:

 ```bash
 # Deploy any GitHub repo as a new app (uses path-based routing)